 Closing Date for Pre-Proposals - 17 March 2019 at 13:00 Central European Time (12 noon Irish Time).

-A brokerage event will be held in Norway on 30 January 2019.
+A brokerage event was held in Norway on 30 January 2019.

-Please refer to the Ireland National Rules, which requires Irish partners to complete and submit the Ireland National Process Form to email@example.com by 17th March 2019 12 noon (one per proposal).
-Two Information Sessions will be held on 12th February in the Marine Institute HQ in Galway and 14th February in Wilton Park House in Dublin (from 11am to 1pm on both days).
-If you wish to attend, then please send an email to the National Contact Points.
+Please refer to the Ireland National Rules, which requires Irish partners to complete and submit the Ireland National Process Form to firstname.lastname@example.org by 17th March 2019 12 noon (one per proposal).
+Two Information Sessions were held on 12th February in the Marine Institute HQ in Galway and 14th February in Dublin.
 The National Rules for Ireland and the National Process form can be found on the Marine Institute website.